Multi-Variable Analyzer

 Understanding Multi-Parameter Interactions

 Laser welding quality is influenced by complex interactions between parameters.
-Optimizing one parameter in isolation can negatively affect others.
-Our analyzer accounts for these interdependencies:
+Changing one parameter in isolation can negatively affect others.
+This analyzer highlights these interdependencies:

 • Power × Speed: Energy input per unit length (kJ/m)